-I was totally unprepared for the devastating impact of those words that were said to me, words that would change my life after they were uttered., and with one incident, my world came screeching to a sudden halt.
+I was totally unprepared for the devastating impact of those words that were said to me on that day — ".... was killed in a car accident" (I had to to delete my husband's name because I see those words still haunt my psyche).
+It was those words that would so profoundly change my life after they were uttered; and with that one incident, my world came screeching to a sudden halt.
 My plans, hopes, and dreams, were all shattered in an instant.
-And I found myself, in complete shock and enduring a deep void for a long time to come.
+And I found myself, in complete shock and enduring a unfathomable void.

 I found myself left with only this excruciating pain in the depths of my soul.
-Wondering — I was left to — "Survive" this . . .
-But, how?
+Wondering — I was left to — "survive" this loss. . .

 Subsequently, there were many months that followed where I could barely utter a conversation under the weight of such intense suffering; for such a long time, my vocal cords seemed too strain at any attempt to muster any dialogue.
 The Grief was simply too heavy.

-Therefore, in prayerfully hope for those who like me, find themselves in the valley of despair — feeling hopeless, and finding it difficult to continue holding on under the weight of the grief, I pray in sharing these things of my heart, some at least, will also find moments of hope or comfort with these inspirational "words" which has helped to get me through — moment by moment.
+I prayerfully hope for those who like me, who find themselves in the valley of despair — feeling hopeless, and finding it difficult to continue holding on under the weight of the grief that you hold on to hope. . . one more day, hour, moment . . .

-So began my prodigious journey of "Learning . . .
-The Art of Letting Go".
+So continues my prodigious journey of "Learning — The Art of Letting Go". . .